dipy/dipy/doc/index.rst

 **********

 **Dipy 0.8** is now available for :ref:`download <installation>`.
-The new release contains state-of-the-art algorithms for diffusion MRI registration, reconstruction, statistical evaluation, tractography, and tract evaluation.
+The new release contains state-of-the-art algorithms for diffusion MRI registration, reconstruction, denoising, statistical evaluation, fiber tracking and validation of tracking.

- For more information, read the `dipy paper`_  in Frontiers in Neuroinformatics.
+For more information about Dipy_, read the `dipy paper`_  in Frontiers in Neuroinformatics.

 .. raw :: html